ddnexus/pagy/docs/extras/calendar.md

 The extra feedback triggered by this method executes one extra count query per unit, (e.g. with a year + month calendar there are 2 extra queries).
-That is usually OK for most environments, but it might be slow on others, so check it on your actual DB to evaluate the performance.
+That is usually OK for most environments, but it might be slow on others, so check it on your actual DB in order to evaluate the performance.

 If you want to use it dynamically, you can skip the extra query and the relative feedback by returning `nil` when you need it.
 !!!